Turkey opens ground assault on Syria's Kurds; U.S. Republicans turn on Trump

 Turkey was taking over leadership of the fight against Islamic State in Syria, he said.

-Reporting by Mert Ozkan in AKCAKALE, Turkey; Additional reporting by Orhan Coksun, Tuvan Gumrukcu and Ece Toksabay in Ankara, Dominic Evans and Daren Butler in Istanbul, Tom Perry and Ellen Francis in Beirut, Phil Stewart in Washington, Maria Kiselyova in Moscow; Writing by Peter Graff and Alistair Bell; Editing by Janet Lawrence, Sonya Hepinstall and Grant McCool
+Reporting by Mert Ozkan in AKCAKALE, Turkey; Additional reporting by Orhan Coksun, Tuvan Gumrukcu and Ece Toksabay in Ankara, Dominic Evans and Daren Butler in Istanbul, Tom Perry and Ellen Francis in Beirut, Phil Stewart in Washington, Maria Kiselyova in Moscow; Writing by Peter Graff, Alistair Bell and Sonya Hepinstall; Editing by Sonya Hepinstall, Grant McCool & Shri Navaratnam